 Mobile App Vendor Checklist

-A handy vendor checklist to use for evaluating an app development firm is:
+A handy vendor checklist to use for evaluating a mobile app development firm in Singapore is:

 - How many years of development experience do they have?
 (Aim for at least 3 years)